padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 ## Task

 Environmental monitoring is a process in which time is an important phenomenon.
 For instance, the condition of a habitat 30 years ago may not be the same today.
 The Daly River Catchment in the Northern Territory of Australia is an important ecosystem for several reasons.
 The catchment is a habitat for many native plants, birds, reptiles, and mammals.
 The condition of the catchment is reported to have changed over the years [(Wygralak, 2006)](https://www.tandfonline.com/doi/pdf/10.1071/ASEG2006ab200).
-To understand the recent ecological state of the catchment  it is worth going back into time to have a baseline information.
-In this practical, your task is to classify the cardinal land cover types of the Daly River Catchment in 2013, using Landsat 8 imagery, to obtain baseline data for further assessment.
+To understand the recent ecological state of the catchment  it is worth stepping back into time to have a baseline information.
+In this practical, your task is to classify the dominant land cover types of the Daly River Catchment in 2013, using Landsat 8 imagery, to obtain baseline data for further assessment.

 ### Workflow